FILM-5-Application-Form-2017 – Word doc

 Up to four Teams will be accepted into this phase of the program.
 Only Teams who have successfully completed Phase I are eligible to apply.
 Teams accepted into this phase of the program will enter pre-production with the understanding that getting the final green-light to go ahead with their production is contingent upon the approval of their final proposal.

-Approved Teams will receive $7,500 in cash and over $25,000 in services to complete a five-minute film.
-They will complete a two-day shoot in March or April 2013, and see their projects through post-production to final delivery of a release print or digital finish.
+Approved Teams will receive up to $8,000 in cash and over $20,000 in services to complete a short film.
+They will complete principle photography in April 2018, and see their projects through post-production to final delivery of a digital file ready for festival submissions in June 2018.
+Once final paper and deliverables have been approved, each team will be eligible to receive a small distribution/marketing fund.

-FILM 5 runs from October 2012 through August 2013.
-Once accepted, participants can expect to make a considerable time commitment to both the program and to the development of their projects.
+FILM 5 runs from October 2017 through August 2018.
+Once accepted, participants should expect to make a considerable time commitment to both the program and to the development of their projects.

 It is important to note that FILM 5 is a training program, not a funding program.
 As participants in a training program, Teams are required to complete a schedule of workshops and courses intended to provide them with the necessary skills to complete their productions.
 Workshops and courses are held on weekends and weeknights.
 Failure to attend mandatory workshops may result in the Team’s removal from the program.

-Each member of the selected Teams will be responsible for a minimal tuition fee.
-Tuition is $200 per Team member for both the first and second phase of the program.
-The maximum tuition is $400 per Team member.
+Each member of the selected Teams will be responsible for a tuition fee.
+Tuition is $300 per Team member for both the first and second phase of the program ($300 each in both phases making the maximum tuition possible $600 per Team member.)
 These fees are to be paid to AFCOOP within 3 weeks of being accepted into either phase of FILM 5.

 All applications will be assessed for completeness and eligibility.
-Incomplete applications will be rejected.
-Applications that are received after the 5pm deadline on Tuesday, October 1st 2012 will be rejected.
+Incomplete applications or applications that are received after the 5pm deadline on Oct.
+3rd 2017 will not be accepted.

-Applications will be reviewed by a three-person jury made up of members of the local film community.
+Applications will be reviewed by a jury made up of members of the local film community.

 Applications will be assessed based on the following criteria: